WeirdConstructor/HexoDSP/README.md

 It's aimed to provide a toolkit for everyone who wants to develop a synthesizer in Rust.
 You can use it to quickly define a DSP graph that you can change at runtime.
-It comes with a large collection of already developed DSP modules/nodes, such as oscillators, filters, amplifiers, envelopes and sequencers.
+It comes with a (growing) collection of already developed DSP modules/nodes, such as oscillators, filters, amplifiers, envelopes and sequencers.